stanfordnlp/stanza-old/README.md

     - a tool for interacting with an already running job via edits to a text file
 - **an API for calling CoreNLP**

-(More detailed plans in this [Google Doc](https://docs.google.com/document/d/1tD0v8hNNilusNq632tYKNUn1g3Kfgu5dGNOtD9MA94Q/edit))
+Stanza is still in early development.
+Interfaces and code organization will probably change substantially over the next few months.
+However, you can still benefit from useful code in Stanza right now by just copy-pasting parts you need.

+## For Stanford NLP members

 Stanza is not meant to include every research project the group undertakes.
 If you have a standalone project that you would like to share with other people in the group, you can:

 - request your own private repo under the [stanfordnlp GitHub account](https://github.com/stanfordnlp).
 - share your code on [CodaLab](https://codalab.stanford.edu/).

-Stanza is still in early development.
-Interfaces and code organization will probably change substantially over the next few months.
-However, you can still benefit from useful code in Stanza right now by just copy-pasting parts you need.

 - **To request or discuss additional functionality, open a GitHub issue.**
 - To contribute code, make a pull request.